Uglemat/Malang/README.md

 It evaluates `Factorial` in the context of `My_Module`, the result of that is a function, and it is then called with the argument 20000.

+###Module docstring

+If there is a string bound to the identifier `ModuleDoc` in the environment of a module, then that string is the docstring for that module, which the `Help` function will appreciate.

 ##Classified